jomasego/specialist-work-recommendations/data/knowledge_base/01_getting_started.md

 ## Setting Up Your Profile

-A complete profile is key to success on Shakers.
+A complete profile is key to success on Makers.

 ### For Clients